kelly-dance/Heck/README.md

 #### Notes:
 Functions are composed of a single expression as the body.

-Functions are sometimes lazy (because its kinda broken oof) but if you want a function to always be run immediately when called (maybe for io) use the `!` as seen in the first example.
+Functions are usually lazy (sometimes its broken tho haha) but if you want a function to always be run immediately when called (maybe for io) use the `!` as seen in the first example.

 Functions only accept a single argument, so pass an array and destructure values.